codechristopher1/RealEstate_Project/README.md

 Explains how to set up the project/program:
 1. **Download** the project files.
 2. Open a terminal and **navigate** to the project folder: cd project_folder_name
 3. Create a virtual environment with this command: python -m venv venv
+4. Save Googlesheet credentials.json file to Environment varieble: setx GOOGLE_SHEET_CREDENTIALS   "C:/{your_path}/{your_path}/Niche/credentials.json".
-4. Install the required libraries/dependencies by running on your terminal: pip install -r requirements.txt
+5. Install the required libraries/dependencies by running on your terminal: pip install -r requirements.txt
-5. **Run the program** with command: python main.py
+6. **Run the program** with command: python main.py